-Revised training materials necessary to pass the goose identification test required for Goose Management Area 2A and 2B consist of a home study booklet and a video, both titled "Pacific Northwest Goose Management."
+Revised training materials necessary to pass the goose identification test required for Goose Management Area 2 consists of a home study booklet and a video, both titled "Pacific Northwest Goose Management."

-The booklet and video can be downloaded from the WDFW website at: wdfw.wa.gov/hunting/canada_goose.
+The booklet and video can be downloaded from the WDFW website at: wdfw.wa.gov/hunting/canada\goose.
 The booklet is also available at the Olympia and Regional Offices of WDFW, and the video is available through Videoland Productions, Inc., 4708 Pacific Ave.
 SE, Lacey, WA 98503.
 See videolandproductions.com or call 360-491-1332.

-Goose identification testing can be completed online at: wdfw.wa.gov/hunting/canada_goose.
+Goose identification testing will be able to be completed online later this summer at: wdfw.wa.gov/hunting/canada\goose.